ambonvik/cimba/docs/tutorial.rst

     clarity.
 See also https://en.wikipedia.org/wiki/Design_by_contract

     We will trip one and see how it looks.
-We temporarily replace the exponentially distributed service time with a normally distributed, mean still 1.0 and sigma 0.25.
+We temporarily replace the exponentially distributed service time with a normally distributed one, mean 1.0 and sigma 0.25.
 This will almost surely generate a negative value sooner or later, which will cause the service process to try to hold for a negative time, resuming in its own past.
 That should not be possible: